Accessibility

 AUTISM FRIENDLY SESSIONS

-Autism Friendly sessions for 2023/24 Carnival will take place from 11am-2pm on Sunday 31st December, and from 4pm-9pm on Tuesday 9th January, offering visitors with autism and sensory processing disorders the chance to enjoy the rides and to get used to their environment.
+Autism Friendly sessions for 2024/25 Carnival will take place from 11am-2pm on Tuesday 31 December, and from 4pm-9pm on Monday 6 January, offering visitors with autism and sensory processing differences the chance to enjoy the rides and to get used to their environment.

 Some of the rides will be slower, flashing lights where possible are turned off (please note some rides are unable to adjust the speed & lighting settings on their machines).
-Music will be off or turned down low, and there will be less crowds for those with additional support needs to enjoy.
+Music will be off or turned down low, and numbers will be capped so that there are less crowds, however these sessions can still be popular.
+There will also be quiet areas available.
+The venue can provide sensory packs on a first come, first served basis, please see their website for information.

-At the end of each session, visitors to the Autism Friendly sessions are welcome to stay at the Carnival until it closes, but the music and lights will gradually return to their usual levels.
+At the end of each Autism Friendly session, the music and lights will gradually return to their usual levels.
+Visitors to the Autism Friendly sessions are welcome to stay at the Carnival until it closes if they wish.

 We hope that these measures help as many people as possible to enjoy the IRN-BRU Carnival.